malach-it/boruta_auth/guides/provider_integration.md

 ```
 We have now a web application in which we can log in.
 If you want to know more about those, have a look at [phx.new](https://hexdocs.pm/phoenix/Mix.Tasks.Phx.New.html) and [phx.gen.auth](https://hexdocs.pm/phoenix/Mix.Tasks.Phx.Gen.Auth.html) documentations.

-In order to run the newly created application, you have to set up dependencies and database.
-You'll find development database configuration in `config/dev.exs` file, fill it with valid PostgreSQL credentials, you would be able to run
+In order to run the newly created application, you have to set up dependencies and the database.
+You'll find the development database configuration in `config/dev.exs` file, fill it with valid PostgreSQL credentials, you would be able to run
 ```sh
 ~> mix do deps.get, ecto.setup
 ```
-Here is the application up and running, starting the web server with `mix phx.server` you'll be able to visit `http://localhost:4000` with your favorite browser.
+Here is the application up and running, starting the webserver with `mix phx.server` you'll be able to visit `http://localhost:4000` with your favorite browser.

 ## 2. Bootstrap Boruta

-Once the application up, we can pass to the authorization part.
+Once the application is up, we can go on to the authorization part.
 First, you can add the Boruta dependency in `mix.exs`
 ```elixir
 # mix.exs